DanJun6737/TransFace_pp/TransFace/README.md

 ## TransFace Pretrained Models

-You can download the TransFace models reported in our conference version paper as follows:
+You can download the TransFace models reported in our paper as follows:

 | Training Data | Model | IJB-C(1e-6) | IJB-C(1e-5) | IJB-C(1e-4) | IJB-C(1e-3) | IJB-C(1e-2) | IJB-C(1e-1) |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ |